matfroh/abl_emh1_modbus/README.md

 The charger will only accept values between 5 and 16 or 32 and will stop charging on 0.
 ![Set the current in actions](slider.png)

 ---
+*Modbus over Wifi was tested by one contributor with Elfin EW11 RS485 over Wifi.
+Please avoid creating issue over connection with devices and use discussion topics to discuss with the community.
+---
 [add-integration]: https://my.home-assistant.io/redirect/config_flow_start?domain=ev_charger_modbus
 [add-integration-badge]: https://my.home-assistant.io/badges/config_flow_start.svg